bertofurth/Seagate-Central-Utils/syncthing/README-syncthing.md

 you only need to follow the instructions below to compile and install Syncthing.

-## Obtain syncthing
+## Obtain Syncthing
-### Option 1 - Download syncthing binary
+### Option 1 - Download Syncthing binary
-You can obtain a precompiled **Linux ARM** version of syncthing from the syncthing download page at
+You can obtain a precompiled **Linux ARM** version of Syncthing from the Syncthing download page at

 https://syncthing.net/downloads/